Leadership Transitions FAQs

 05. What further changes were made to our financial processes and systems?

-- Combined our Viña Grandview and Viña Westerville congregations as one unified campus – Viña Columbus, to optimize resources for ministry and care of our Latino brothers and sisters.
+• Combined our Viña Grandview and Viña Westerville congregations as one unified campus – Viña Columbus, to optimize resources for ministry and care of our Latino brothers and sisters.

-- Allocated lease costs across all campuses and set a 20% allocation for campuses except for the Westerville campus, which is 26%, for shared services and staff.
+• Allocated lease costs across all campuses and set a 20% allocation for campuses except for the Westerville campus, which is 26%, for shared services and staff.

-- Established a monthly cash flow planning model to monitor cash levels and forecast future cash balances based on variable levels of giving.
+• Developed a monthly cash flow planning model to monitor cash levels and forecast future cash balances based on variable levels of giving.

-06. Was there financial misconduct?
+06. Was financial misconduct identified?

 07. Why did the Senior Pastors, Executive Pastor, and four Campus Pastors resign?